richardr1126/cosmere-feed-bsky/k8s/k3s-setup/README.md

 - `--disable servicelb`: Disable default service load balancer (we'll use kube-vip)
 - `--local-path`: Where to save the kubeconfig file

+**Note:** We keep Traefik enabled as it's used as the ingress controller.

 ### 2. Configure Kube-VIP for Load Balancing

 SSH into your K3s server and run these commands: